Executive directors of limited companies are classed as office holders for the purposes of tax and National Insurance contributions (NICs).

 The employment status of directors (executive or non-executive) may be employed or self-employed, and will depend on the terms and conditions of their appointment.

 However, regardless of their executive or non-executive status, company directors have a number of additional responsibilities under company law and in relation to the completion of self-assessment tax returns.
-Read more on running a company or partnership.
+Read more on directors' responsibilities and running a company or partnership.

 Self-employed people who convert their business to a limited company usually become directors of the company as well as employees of the company.